VIJAYADASS/Coursera/README.md

 # Rate the media
 You’ll create a web page for rating a video.
 The page will display a video player with playback controls.
 There will also be an HTML form for rating the video.
 The form will contain a slider element to rate video between 1 out of 5 and 5 out of 5.
 # Create a grid layout
- you will be creating a grid layout commonly called the Holy Grail layout
+ You will be creating a grid layout commonly called the Holy Grail layout
+# Targeted CSS
+You will practice using combination selectors to create a menu for the Little Lemon restaurant.